We are committed to providing a professional, fair and efficient service to our customers.

 Please do not send complaints to any other Insolvency Service email address, as it might take us longer to respond to you.

 What should I include in my complaint?

 - your name and address

-- the name of the bankrupt or insolvent company, if there is one
+- the name of the bankrupt or insolvent company (if applicable)

-- the court reference and/or case reference, if you have it
+- the court reference and case reference (if you have one)

-- copies of any correspondence or documents that your complaint is about
+- copies of any correspondence or documents about your complaint

 - the name of the staff member you wrote or spoke to and when